EN2K6/EN3K6 Yiddish Literature in Translation: A World Beyond Borders

 This module is available to both second year students and finalists and is taught in weekly, two-hour seminars.
 No previous knowledge of Yiddish required.

 Pathway information (for students who enrolled on their course prior to 2019/20): This module is an approved option for the World Literature pathway and the North American pathway

 The full module syllabus is here.

-Reading List: [link to the Talis Aspire reading list for the module]
+Reading List: Here is the Talis Aspire reading list for the module

-The assessment patterns for both second year and final year students are here.
+The assessment patterns for both intermediate year and final year students are here.